junxit/us-congress-bills-113/metadata.md

 - 2013-06-11 — On motion to suspend the rules and pass the bill Agreed to by voice vote. (text: CR H3267)
 - 2013-06-11 — Passed/agreed to in House: On motion to suspend the rules and pass the bill Agreed to by voice vote.(text: CR H3267)
 - 2013-06-12 — Received in the Senate and Read twice and referred to the Committee on Energy and Natural Resources.
+- 2013-07-31 — Committee on Energy and Natural Resources Subcommittee on National Parks.
+Hearings held.
+With printed Hearing: S.Hrg.
+113-93.
+- 2013-12-19 — Committee on Energy and Natural Resources.
+Ordered to be reported without amendment favorably.
+- 2014-04-10 — Committee on Energy and Natural Resources.
+Reported by Senator Landrieu without amendment.
+With written report No. 113-151.
+- 2014-04-10 — Committee on Energy and Natural Resources.
+Reported by Senator Landrieu without amendment.
+With written report No. 113-151.
+- 2014-04-10 — Placed on Senate Legislative Calendar under General Orders.
+Calendar No. 362.